 How do we know right from wrong?
 How does religion affect the world we live in today?
-How should we approach genetic engineering?
+How should we approach weapons of mass destruction?
 Why would an all-powerful, all-loving God allow the Holocaust to happen?

 If you find these questions interesting, then read on.
-Consideration of ethical issues and various ethical stances is of vital importance in today's world.
+Consideration of ethical issues and stances is of vital importance in today's world.
 Every day, the media alerts us to the latest ethical debates and dilemmas; from euthanasia to abortion, from going to war to fighting poverty, from free speech to publishing cartoons of the prophet Muhammad.
 How should we decide what to do?
-For many, there are no clear-cut answers and no general agreement.
+For many, there are no clear-cut answers.
 For this reason, it is important to discuss these issues with others and attempt to understand the views of those in the world around us.